 Photo: Patrick McDermott/Getty Images

-Why it matters: Team owner Daniel Snyder has been adamantly opposed to changing the Washington Redskins name, arguing that it "represents honor, respect and pride."
+- Team owner Dan Snyder had long been famously opposed to changing the name, arguing that it "represents honor, respect and pride."